Inspiring volunteers: Jack and Tony, bike mechanics at New Roots

 New Roots is a Birmingham-based charity that has been around for over 20 years.
 Their aim is to help people 'realise the skills necessary towards leading an independent and fulfilled life'.

-A few years ago, New Roots' Steve Potter, with the help of Cycling UK's development officer Vanessa Morris, decided to set up a bike fixing workshop, thus combining his job with his passion for cycling.
+A few years ago, New Roots' Steve Potter, with the help of Cycling UK's development officer Vanessa Morris, decided to become a Cycling UK Community Cycle Club, through funding provided through Cycling UK and the Department for Transport, Steve set up a bike fixing workshop, thus combining his job with his passion for cycling.
 His aim was "to give the lads something to do" and says he's enjoying seeing how far they have come.

 Not only that, the bikes they fix for free have helped the community enormously, further elevating the satisfaction and self-esteem of the mechanics involved.
-New Roots have taken part in Cycling UK's Big Bike Revival (BBR) and hosted Dr Bike sessions for key workers last year, along with Cannon Hill CCC, and have continued doing so throughout 2021.
+New Roots have taken part in Cycling UK's Big Bike Revival (BBR) and hosted Dr Bike sessions for key workers last year, along with Cannon Hill Community Cycle Club, and have continued doing so throughout 2021.

 Jack, aged 23, had been living on the streets when he met Steve and became involved in the project.
 He was already a cyclist and knew a little bit about bike mechanics, so started volunteering in his spare time before eventually undertaking a Level 2 Advanced cycle mechanic qualification with Chris Alston of Cycling UK.